Julian Dennison: Life and career

 Dennison continued with acting and was given a role in an advertisement for the NZ Transport Agency to discourage driving under the influence of drugs.
 The public service announcement, which became an internet sensation in New Zealand and Australia, was directed by Taika Waititi, who later asked Dennison to star in his film Hunt for the Wilderpeople (2016) without the need to audition.
 The film went on to become New Zealand's highest-grossing film to date, and was critically acclaimed.

 Dennison played Russell Collins / Firefist in the 2018 film Deadpool 2.
 He was cast because of his Wilderpeople performance, and the friendship of Waititi with Deadpool's filmmakers.
 In 2020, Dennison co-starred in The Christmas Chronicles 2, portraying Belsnickel and also voicing his elf form, and in 2021, he had a large supporting role in the monster sequel Godzilla vs. Kong.
+In 2023, he was cast in the A24 film Y2K.

+Dennison played the main role of Josh Waaka in the film Uproar in 2023.
+His performance was praised by The Age, for its "admirable restraint".
+In an interview for The Post, Dennison stated that his lead role in Uproar was when "I felt like I was finding my voice."

+In January 2024, Dennison was announced to play Fishlegs Ingerman in the live-action remake of How to Train Your Dragon.